Father Brown (2013 TV series): Broadcast

-BBC Worldwide has sold Father Brown to 232 territories, including, Australia (ABC), Belgium (VRT), the Netherlands (KRO-NCRV), BBC First (Dutch TV channel), Spain (Paramount Network), Portugal (FOX Crime), Finland (YLE), Sweden (TV8), Denmark (DR), Norway (NRK), Estonia (ETV), Iceland (RÚV), Italy (Paramount Network), Croatia (HRT), and Brazil (TV Cultura).
+BBC Worldwide has sold Father Brown to 232 territories, including, Australia (ABC and 7TWO), Belgium (VRT), the Netherlands (KRO-NCRV, BBC NL), Spain (Paramount Network, A3 Series), Portugal (FOX Crime), Finland (YLE), Sweden (TV8), Denmark (DR), Norway (NRK), Estonia (ETV), Iceland (RÚV), Poland (BBC First, TVP2), Italy (LA7), Croatia (HRT), and Brazil (TV Cultura).
 In the United States, Father Brown has been sold to 40 public television stations with a reach of 30% of all U.S. television households.
 The first four series were added to the Netflix streaming service on 31 March 2017.
 Series five and six were added later in 2019.

-Spin offs
+Spin-off

-In January 2020, it was announced that production had begun for a ten-episode series entitled Sister Boniface Mysteries for BritBox, the streaming service.
-Lorna Watson returns as Sister Boniface.
-She played the character in 2013 in the Father Brown episode, The Bride of Christ.
-It was confirmed this series would air in early 2022, with the ninth series of the parent.
-After debuting on BritBox, 'The Sister Boniface Mysteries' aired on Drama, with the DVD available from 16 May 2022.

-The spin-off has been renewed for a second series.
+In January 2020, it was announced that production had begun of a ten-episode series titled Sister Boniface Mysteries for BritBox, the streaming service.
+Lorna Watson returned as Sister Boniface.
+She played the character in 2013 in the Father Brown episode "The Bride of Christ".
+It was confirmed this series would air in early 2022, alongside the ninth series of the parent production.
+After debuting on BritBox, Sister Boniface Mysteries aired on Drama, with the DVD available from 16 May 2022.
+The spin-off was renewed for second, third, and fourth series.

-Mark Williams guest stars, resuming his role of Father Brown in Series 1 episode 4.
+Mark Williams guest-stars, resuming his role as Father Brown, in Series 1 episode 4.

 Home media

-The Region 2/Region B UK releases are published by Dazzler Media.